Jekabz/someNotes/JAVA STUFF/OCA_PREP/Data_Types.md

 `char char = 122;` -- *valid, will assign ASCII char by number* `char char = '\u0122';` -- *valid, assigns chars by unicode*
 * __char__ values are all positive, but you can cast negative number to char
+* __char__ can be manipulated by arithmetic operators, because that is just a number
 ----
 ###### identifiers
 * unlimited (?) length